kitarek/elasthttpd/README.md

 You should see dummy response from so called "dummy" request consumer.

+## How to see it more in action ? ...based on file server

-For file server functionality you need to use *built-in plugin* called fileServer.
+For file server functionality you need to use *built-in plugin* called **fileServer**.
-There is a default runner for Gradle that by default serves the project directory (this is the root webserver directory).
+There is a default runner for Gradle that by default serves the project directory (it's the root webserver directory).

 To browse project files via server just run: